 - Cetaphil – the best anti-inflammation and anti-microbial wash with calendula

-- CLn– the best for killing Staphylococcus Aureus without given a bleach bath
+- CLn – the best for killing Staphylococcus Aureus without giving a bleach bath

 Honest Wash and Shampoo

-This is the best product if you want a company that is honest and transparent about the ingredients for this body wash/shampoo.
+This is the best product if you want a company that is honest and transparency about the ingredients used.

 It is not tested on animals and derived from plant ingredients.
 It is considered a vegan product and very gentle for cradle caps.